giacomorebonato/parse-json-with-dates/docs/README.md

 ## Description

-You can parse JSON, by passing the name of the keys that contain date information or by passing the paramenter `verifyDateByRegex: true`, this solution is **less performant** and checks each of the object key using a RegExp to verify if it contains a Date string.
+You can parse JSON, by passing the name of the keys that contain date information or by passing the paramenter `verifyDateByRegexp: true`, this solution is **less performant** and checks each of the object key using a RegExp to verify if it contains a Date string.

 **Example**